py5coding/py5book/content/importing_py5_code.md

 ```

 The extra `# PY5 IMPORTED MODE CODE` comment is important.
 It is a marker to
-signal an import hook added by py5 that this module contains py5 code written in
+signal an import hook added by py5's Imported Mode execution engine that this
-Imported Mode.
-This Python module will be imported slightly differently,
+module contains py5 code written in Imported Mode.
+This Python module will be
-enabling the Imported Mode code to work correctly by an Import Mode py5 Sketch.
+imported differently, enabling the Imported Mode code to work correctly by an
+Import Mode py5 Sketch.

 This `helper_functions` library can be imported much like any other Python
 module and used in a Sketch: